 - Lampshaded in The Avengers, with Tony Stark poking fun at Thor's cape.
 Thor and Loki are the only characters in the movie who actually wear capes.

-- In Age of Ultron when Vison first comes out of the sarcophagus he doesn't have a cape.
-However, after he sees Thor's cape, he uses his shape shifting abilities to spontaneously create one for himself.
+- In Avengers: Age of Ultron, when Vision first comes out of the sarcophagus, he doesn't have a cape.
+However, after he sees Thor's cape, he uses his shapeshifting abilities to spontaneously create one for himself.

 - Baśń O Ludziach Stąd: Scarlet Leon fancies himself a superhero, so of course he has to wear one of these.